 Safety

-Browning safety.
+Browning top tang safety.
 With the upper tang tab in the "Safe" position, the trigger block is prevented from disengaging the sear.
 A secondary sear should intercept the fall of the hammer if it is inadvertently jarred out of its notch.

-Mauser action with two aftermarket safeties.
-One, on the bolt shroud, locks the firing pin but moves fore and aft instead of up and over as with the original, so as to allow a scope to be mounted lower.
-The second safety, the little tab to the right of the rear tang simply locks the trigger.
+(2) the little tab to the right of the rear tang simply locks the trigger.
 While perhaps more convenient to operate when a quick shot is needed, it is far less safe than the firing pin lock.

 A built-in safety intercepting sear on a sidelock action.
 In the above photo of the inside of a Holland & Holland back-action lock, the intercepting sear is the long bar, hinged around a screw near the lower right and extending upwards to the left where it presents a notch, ready to intercept the hammer if it should be inadvertently knocked out of its primary sear and begin to fall.
 Only with an actual pull of the trigger are both trigger-arms lifted simultaneously, allowing the hammer to fall through its full stroke.